A Complete Guide to Visiting the City of Hanoi

 Every region of Vietnam produces exquisite dishes, but Hanoi stands apart for both the variety and deliciousness of its most beloved foods.
 North Vietnam cuisine tends toward the simple and pure, with a preference for clean flavors.
 When it comes to eating out, people from all walks of life happily mingle together at streetside restaurants, sitting on small stools and leaning over short tables to slurp pho or dig their chopsticks into something delectable.
 You will be overwhelmed with the sheer volume of tempting dishes offered in restaurants and from food carts wherever you go in Hanoi, but there are dishes that no visitor should miss.

 Pho (Noodle Soup)

 Pho pronounced “fuh,” is a dish found all over Vietnam with different variations, but it is in Hanoi where pho was first invented.
 Hanoi-style pho is kept much simpler compared to southern pho, with fewer spices used to maintain a pure and clean flavor in this rich rice noodle soup.
 Often served with savory fried dough that is dipped into the broth to soak up the flavors, Hanoi pho contains either beef or chicken in a lovingly cooked broth to which charred and roasted onions and ginger have been added.
 It is flavored with star anise, cinnamon, cardamom, fennel, and cloves.
 The aromatic broth is poured over wide rice noodles.

 Some restaurants serve pho along with a plate of torn lettuce leaves, mint, cilantro, and slices of hot chili, but a purist version of Hanoi pho will have the herbs already added to the soup.

-This very popular street food is a French-Vietnamese fusion food that has existed since the colonial days and has since spread throughout the world.
+This popular street food is a French-Vietnamese fusion food that has existed since the colonial days and has since spread throughout the world.